Pelosi unveils $3T coronavirus aid package with $1,200 direct cash aid to individuals

-WASHINGTON -- House Speaker Nancy Pelosi unveiled a more than $3 trillion coronavirus aid package Tuesday, providing nearly $1 trillion in aid for states, cities and local governments, aid to essential workers, and a new round of cash payments to individuals.
+WASHINGTON -- House Speaker Nancy Pelosi unveiled a more than $3 trillion coronavirus aid package Tuesday, providing nearly $1 trillion for states and cities, "hazard pay" for essential workers and a new round of cash payments to individuals.

-The House is expected to vote on the package as soon as Friday, but Senate Majority Leader Mitch McConnell has said there is no "urgency" to act on new legislation.
+The House is expected to vote on the package as soon as Friday, but Senate Majority Leader Mitch McConnell has said there is no "urgency."
+The Senate will wait until after Memorial Day to act.

-The so-called Heroes Act would provide nearly $1 trillion for states, cities and tribal governments to avert layoffs and an additional $200 billion in "hazard pay" for essential workers, according to a summary.
+The so-called Heroes Act is built around nearly $1 trillion for states, cities and tribal governments to avert layoffs, focused chiefly on $375 billion for smaller suburban and rural municipalities largely left out of earlier rounds of aid.

 It will offer a fresh round of $1,200 direct cash aid to individuals, increased to up to $6,000 per household, and launches a $175 billion housing assistance fund to help pay rents and mortgages.
 There is $75 billion more for virus testing.